 Disability facts describe spastic quadriplegia is the most serious form of cerebral palsy, and it affects the whole body.
 There are few reliable studies, though CNN’s documentary about Charlotte’s Web reached a wide audience.
 Charlotte, who was dealing with continual seizures as a child, had them reduced by using CBD oil.

-Since marijuana can help alleviate long-term pain, rheumatoid arthritis patients can use it to restrain the morning pain, as the rheumatoid arthritis disability statistics have discovered.
+Since marijuana can help alleviate long-term pain, rheumatoid arthritis patients can use it to restrain the morning pain, as studies have discovered.
 CBD oil and marijuana can also help them achieve better sleep quality.

-39. Alzheimer’s disease patients have clumps of protein built up in their brains, which can be removed with cannabis.
+36. Alzheimer’s disease patients have clumps of protein built up in their brains, which can be removed with cannabis.

 Studies performed on lab mice have shown that patients with Alzheimer’s could improve their learning skills and decrease the number of protein clumps in the brain.
 The treatment included THC.
-Cannabis could also help with behavioral symptoms of dementia.
+Cannabis could also help with the behavioral symptoms of dementia.

 The Bottom Line

-What is more, the aim of these disability statistics is to show the disability prevalence and (unfortunately) how common it is.
+What is more, the aim of these statistics is to show the disability prevalence and (unfortunately) how common it is.
 Having accepted the above facts, perhaps the society could take it in its stride to make some improvements regarding the public attitude, laws and rules, as well as health services.
 Taking advantage of legalizing marijuana is definitely recommendable.